million-coursework/million-coursework/README.md

 # Million-coursework
 This project will upgrade the former course selection project in many fields including improving Graphical User Interface (GUI), offering access control for ANU stuff and former bugs fixing.
-Students could select personalized course depending on their interaction with website and give feedback to Anu stuff directly.
+Students could select personalized course depending on their interaction with website and give feedback to ANU stuff directly.

 The Intelligent Course Scheduler is coming soon!